 Essential Yarn Berry Commands

-Yarn Berry introduces several improvements over Classic that change how you interact with the package manager daily.
-The syntax differs in key areas.
-Notably, yarn up replaces yarn upgrade, and yarn dlx replaces the need for globally installed CLI tools.
-This section covers the commands you’ll use most frequently when managing JavaScript projects, and understanding these patterns will help you work more efficiently.
+Yarn Berry introduces several improvements over Classic that change how you interact with the package manager.
+The syntax differs in key areas: yarn up replaces yarn upgrade, and yarn dlx replaces the need for globally installed CLI tools.
+The following sections cover the commands you’ll use most frequently, organized by workflow.
 For complete documentation, see the official Yarn CLI reference.

-If you installed Yarn from Debian repositories, the command is
+If you installed Yarn from Debian repositories (the

 Initialize a Project